Skip to content

 The sbsh Docker image supports two different CMD options depending on your use case:

-Runs a supervisor attached to a terminal.
+Runs a client attached to a terminal.
 This is the default behavior when using sbsh interactively:

-• Supervisor: Manages the terminal and stays attached
+• Client: Manages the terminal and stays attached

 • Terminal: Interactive shell session